NokNokMLS/BigDoorWyamBlog/input/posts/2019-02-16-polish-rental-agreement-5-things-you-need-to-know.md

 All communication, however small, should be made between both parties in written form, e-mail and text message is perfectly acceptable. |for example how and when the deposit is returned should be clearly stated in the agreement and so any further communication that admits responsibility for damage or includes a commitment to pay for repairs should be documented.

-For a full example of a Lease agreement in both Polish & English (kindly provided by [Superopcja.pl, Krakow](http://superopcja.pl/),) simply like us on [FB](https://www.facebook.com/bigdoor24/), and send us a message with your email address and we will happily send it out to you.
+For a full example of a Lease agreement in both Polish & English (kindly provided by [Superopcja.pl, Krakow](http://superopcja.pl/),) simply like us on [FB](https://www.facebook.com/bigdoor24/), now & [send us a message](https://test.bigdoor24.pl/home/contact) with your email address and we will happily send it on to you.